 Tip #2 : Finding the Perfect Location for Night Photography

 To capture the Milky Way and Star Trails, you’ll want to be in an area that’s as dark as possible.

 Sadly, big cities aren’t the best locations for this because of air and light pollution, so it’s best to pack your bags and head to the great outdoors to get that perfect shot!
-Be prepared to drive a few hours to get to that prime location, though.
-Even if it may seem dark enough, the camera will still be able to pick up light that your eyes may not see.
+Be prepared to drive a few hours to get to that prime location though.
+Even if it may seem too dark, the camera will still be able to pick up light that your eyes may not see.